 1. Early detection of prostate cancer with participants invited from general practices to attend clinics to be informed about the uncertainties of treatment and the implications of testing

 Trial progress: A feasibility study was conducted between 1999 and 2001, recruitment was between 1999 and 2009.
-The trial is currently in the follow-up phase with primary analysis planned for the end of 2015.
-The primary objective is to assess definite or probable prostate cancer specific mortality at a median of 10 years following randomisation.
+The trial is currently in the follow-up phase.
+10-year outcomes were published in 2016 with 15 year outcomes anticipated to be in the public domain in 2021.
 The trial is also linked to the ProMPT study and has a secondary objective to collect samples suitable for basic science research.
-These samples are stored in two mirror image bio-repositories at the Universities of Cambridge and Oxford, though will be moved to a central location in 2020 when the ethics agreement for ProMPT expires and the samples will then be managed under the Oxford HTA licence.
+These samples have been stored in two mirror image bio-repositories at the Universities of Cambridge and Oxford, though will be moved to a central location in 2020 when the ethics agreement for ProMPT expires and the samples will then be managed under the Oxford HTA licence.

 Trial management: The trial has nine UK centres and is funded by the National Institute for Health Research [NIHR] Health Technology Assessment Programme [HTA].
-Funding is allocated to 3 'hubs' - the Universities of Bristol, Cambridge and Oxford.
 Sponsorship is provided by the University of Oxford and the chief investigator is Professor Freddie Hamdy.
-The data management and much of the day to day activity is carried out by the department of Population Health Sciences at the University of Bristol.
-The Oxford hub has funding to employ and support research staff at 4 of the ProtecT trial centres: lead nurse in brackets - Birmingham [Pauline Thompson], Leeds [Debbie Cooper], Leicester [Sue Bonnington] and Sheffield [Jo Howson].
+The data management and much of the day to day activity is carried out by the department of Population Health Sciences at the University of Bristol - the trial coordinator is based here (Prof Athene Lane).

 ProtecT Trial centres:

 - Newcastle, Freeman Hospital, Lead Urologist, Mr Philip Powell

 - Sheffield, Royal Hallamshire Hospital, Lead Urologist, Mr Derek Rosario

 - Birmingham, Queen Elizabeth Hospital, Lead Urologist, Mr Alan Doherty

 - Cardiff, University Hospital of Wales, Lead Urologist, Professor Howard Kynaston

 - Edinburgh, Western General Hospital, Lead Urologist, Mr Prasad Bollina

 - Cambridge, Addenbrookes Hospital, Lead Urologist, Professor David Neal

 - Leicester, Leicester General Hospital, Lead Urologist, Mr Roger Kockelbergh

 - Leeds, St James Hospital, Lead Urologist, Mr Alan Paul